 He made his La Liga debut on 16 December, playing the last nine minutes in a 1–2 loss at SD Eibar.

 He has also represented his country at Under 17 level 24 times and made five appearances for the Under 19s.

-There is plenty of competition for his place on the right wing or on the right-hand side of midfield with players like Carlos Soler, Guedes and Cheryshev but there are still many in Valencia that believe he should be in the starting XI.
+There is plenty of competition for his place on the right wing or on the right-hand side of midfield with players like Carlos Soler, Goncalo Guedes and Denis Cheryshev but there are still many in Valencia that believe he should be in the starting XI.

 Many believe he would benefit from more playing time and there was talk of a loan deal to Real Sociedad although Marcelino rejected the idea and has made it more than clear that the youngster is very much part of his future plans.

 He has also grabbed the attention of UEFA who have included him in their list of the 50 young stars to follow this season.